solo-io/gloo/docs/content/guides/security/tls/mtls/_index.md

           readOnly: true
 ```

-Because the secrets are mounted into the containers and scerets can not be mounted across namespaces, the `gloo-mtls-certs` secret will be mirrored to the namespace of the gloo-proxy-gw deployment.
+Because the secrets are mounted into the containers and secrets can not be mounted across namespaces, the `gloo-mtls-certs` secret will be mirrored to the namespace of the gloo-proxy-gw deployment.

 ### Extauth Server